Sorrow’s Ruin by Blaise Wigglesworth

 As you progress through Sorrow’s Ruin you will encounter a pack of wolves, some boars, cultists, and some undead.
 The excitement really dials itself up once you reach the Grotto of Forbearance.
 It’s dark and a bit marshy.
 It’s filled with magic and wandering monsters and unholy spirits.
 Hopefully your team can unlock the magic, vanquish some foes, and retrieve the Heart and relieve Sorrow of her long watch.

 You may recall that you accepted this adventure for a paltry sum.
 Even if you successfully renegotiated your rate it wouldn’t have been for much and you’d be hungry again in a few weeks.
 But your selflessness will be rewarded.
 Have you ever dreamt of owning real estate?
 Well, now’s your chance.
 Granted, it’s a fixer-upper but you’re good at finding income, yeah?
 Oh, and there’s also some magic rings you might earn as well.
-They let you travel back to the fortress they were given.
+With them, you can travel back to the fortress where you found them.
 If that’s not a reward then I’m not sure what is!

 I love this adventure.
 The as I mentioned before, the backstory is compelling.
 And Blaise has set a wonderful hook for a follow-up adventure, Sorrow’s Mirror.
 As newly appointed Valeguards, you will be assisting Sorrow once more.
 This time you’ll be investigating some higher profile kidnappings in the Misty Forest.